-- 5. Vehicles shall not be used for towing, nor will they have anything protruding from the trunk or windows except as necessary during on duty hours. - 6.
+- 5. Vehicles shall not be used for towing, nor will they have anything protruding from the trunk or windows except as necessary during on duty hours without approval from the Chief of Police. - 6.
 Personnel shall park their assigned marked vehicles in a prominent location at their residence during their off time. - 7.
 Personnel who will be off for a period greater than 30 days, shall park their assigned vehicle in the designated secured lot.
 Personnel assigned a vehicle but who chooses not to take the vehicle home or is unable to take it home, shall park it in the secured lot.
 The Chief, the Captains and the Lieutenants shall use the designated parking places on the ramp.